DictatorKev/Strong-Menu/README.md

 # Bot for every Application

+The Bot is now supporting every game.
+Only thing to do is adding the game into the first section of the menu like "League of Legends.exe" and fill up the rest.

 A bot that heals you automatically, uses pot or ult as soon as you need it (very fast reaction and is kept simple so it won't be detected)